fraawlen/cassette/docs/api-reference.md

 TODO - proper page generation.

-In the meantime, check out the libraries headers directly, every function and type are fully described.
+In the meantime, check out the libraries headers directly.
+COBJ and CCFG functions and type are fully described.
+CGUI is a WIP.

 ## CGUI